Bfestus/Resume-site/README.md

 ## Usage

-Feel free to explore the website by visiting [https://yourportfolio.com](https://yourportfolio.com).
+Feel free to explore the website by visiting: //bfestus.github.io/Resume-site/

 ## Contributing